animatlabs/animatlabs.github.io/_posts/2022-11-04-di-multiple-implementations-of-same-interface.md

 }
 ```

-Now, it is time to setup actual services with the help of a `BaseService`.
-Here, in this case we are trying to setup the different services based on their lifetimes.
-Therefore, lets create the service classes representing singleton, scoped and transient lifetimes.
+Now, it is time to set up actual services with the help of a `BaseService`.
+Here, in this case, we are trying to set up the different services based on their lifetimes.
+Therefore, let's create the service classes representing singleton, scoped and transient lifetimes.

 ```c#
 public class SingletonService : BaseService, IService